 Britannia Industries Products.

 Britannia’s main products are Biscuits, Cake, Rusk, Dairy products, and Bread.
-Britannia’s 90% revenue is generated from the Biscuit products and the annual biscuit manufacturing capacity of the company’s factories is 433,000 Tonnes.
+Britannia’s 90% revenue is generated from Biscuit products and the annual biscuit manufacturing capacity of the company’s factories is 433,000 Tonnes.
 The brand names of Britannia’s Biscuit industry include Vita Marie Gold, Good Day, Tiger, Treat, Nutrichoice, 50-50, Pure Magic, Milk Bikis, Bourbon, Nice Time, and Little Hearts among others.
 In 2006, the tiger brand biscuit’s market sales reached approximately 150 Million, including export to the U.S and Australia.
 Which is 20% of the whole revenue of Britannia Industries Ltd.

 In Dairy products, Britannia has a good reach in the global market.
-Britannia’s dairy product’s revenue contribution is close to 10% of Britannia’s revenue.
-The Britannia company not only markets dairy products to the public but also trades dairy commodities business to business.
+Britannia’s dairy product revenue contribution is close to 10% of Britannia’s revenue.
+The Britannia company not only markets dairy products to the public but also trades dairy commodities from business to business.
 Some names of Britannia dairy products are Dairy Whitener, Ghee, Cheese Cube, Butter, Cheese Slice, Creamy Cheese, Milk, Cheese Spread, and Daily Fresh Yogurt.